 On November 1, 2007, the Company entered into a Profits Interest Grant and Repurchase Agreement (a "Profits Interest Agreement") with an employee of the Company whereby the employee received a 0.4% membership interest in the Company in consideration of future services to be rendered over a forty-eight month period starting on January 1, 2008.
 The Profits Interest Agreement terms stipulate that the executive shall have no rights to allocations or distributions relating to the Company's operating profits.
 Only upon a Liquidation of the Company, as defined in the Company's operating agreement, shall the executive be entitled to operating profits of the Company.
 In connection with the Reorganization, this membership interest in the LLC will be exchanged for shares of the Company's stock, which will not contain a liquidation condition.
 The award was determined to meet the characteristics of an equity based award and will be measured at fair value on the grant date.
-Based on the evaluation of the change of control condition, the Company has recorded no compensation charge to date for this award and will record a compensation charge at December 31, 2011 and June 30, 2012 is \$509.
+Based on the evaluation of the change of control condition, the Company has recorded no compensation charge to date for this award and will record a compensation charge based on fair value at the grant date when it is probable that the change of control condition will be achieved.
+The unrecognized compensation charge at December 31, 2011 and June 30, 2012 is \$509.